This headline greeted me this morning:

 You can imagine my surprise when 3/4 of the way through this same article the following sentence appears,

 “With the still far from over, analysts warned of more painful market volatility as the recession unfolds.”

 Recession unfolds?
 Unfolds?
 One would think the recovery was underway based on the previous statements.
 This is beyond shoddy journalism, this is unethical reporting.

 My point is this, the data suggest we have not hit bottom, plain and simple.
-I’m looking forward to the turn around as much as the next person.
-That turnaround is expected to beging in 6 to 12 months.
-Misrepresenting where we are at now can cost individuals a fortune with bad investment advice and can harm the recovery by setting false expectations that can only lead to disapointment.
-The truth is this; the economic elevator from hell, that we are all riding, is still heading down.
+I’m looking forward to the “turn around” as much as the next person.
+I’m looking forward to it more than youmight guess.
+Unfortunately, that turnaround is expected to beging in 6 to 12 months and today’s data does not dignal an earlier start.
+Misrepresenting where we are at now can cost individuals a fortune with bad investment advise and can harm the recovery by setting false expectations that can only lead to disapointment.
+The truth is this; the economic elevator from hell that we are all riding, is still heading down.
 It’s descent may be slowing but there is no sign that it is about to stop.